florianeinfalt/nuketemplate/docs/source/getting_started.rst

     from nuketemplate.convert import AbstractTemplateConverter
     from nuketemplate.build import NukeGraphBuilder

-Initialise an :class:`~nuketemplate.temnplate.AbstractTemplate` like so:
+Initialise an :class:`~nuketemplate.template.AbstractTemplate` like so:

 .. code-block:: python